-2. Request to promote better nursing care service provisions
+3. Request to promote better nursing care service provisions

-- To realize deregulation to increase the private service providers' participation in nursing care service business.
-This means that as a measure to prepare infrastructure, general insurance companies will be able to enter the nursing care and welfare service business including the care management business.
+To realize deregulation to increase the private service providers' participation in the nursing care service.
+This means that as a measure to prepare the better social infrastructure, general insurance companies will be able to enter the nursing care and welfare service business including the care-management business.

-3. Request to disclose statistical data on nursing care
+4. Request to disclose statistical data on nursing care

-- To disclose statistical data on nursing care which are held by the government.
+To disclose statistical data on nursing care which is held by the government.